- Chart

 Threats

-- Changes in consumer preferences and fashion trends
+- Changing consumer preferences and rapidly evolving fashion trends.

 Competitors and Market Share